Introduction

 4. a high level of portability and reproducibility granted by the containerization (Veiga Leprevost et al. 2017) of all analysis techniques implemented in the framework;

-5. a well-defined schema and related infrastructure to allow users to easily integrate their own analysis workflow in the framework.
+5. a well-defined schema and related infrastructure to allow users to easily integrate their analysis workflow into the framework.

 How to start